Adult Art Classes

 with Mike Barret Kolasinski

-Join us to learn the basics behind using soft pastels as a way to create pastel paintings with detail and depth.
+Join us to learn the essential techniques behind using soft pastels as a way to create richly detailed, dimensional pastel paintings.
+Open to all skill levels.

 with Jesse Howard